zhilinggavin/genai-wsss/README.md

 This repository is under development.

 ## Dataset
-This project includes three datasets.
+This project includes Four datasets.

 ### In-House - Australian IPF Registry (AIPFR) Dataset
 This dataset comprises Chest HRCT scans from 227 patients and includes cases of fibrosis.
 No annotation or lables.